 These are: “Absence makes the heart grow fonder” and “Familiarity breeds contempt.”

 In providing advice to men seeking to create attraction in women, well known dating coach David D’Angelo was often known to say “Give her the gift of missing you.”

-The fact is, we want what you don’t have, what you have a sense of being just outside your reach.
+The fact is, you want what you don’t have.
+What you have a sense of being just outside your reach.

 When you are monogamously related to your partner a big problem is that you begin to take your partner for granted and become bored with him or her.